kiru42/cypress-plugin-visual-tests/README.md

 # cypress-plugin-visual-tests
 > Plugin for snapshot tests in [Cypress.io](https://www.cypress.io/).

-> cypress-plugin-visual-tests is a fork of cypress-plugin-snapshots
+> cypress-plugin-visual-tests is a fork of cypress-plugin-snapshots.

 [![NPM][npm-icon]][npm-url]